MscmpSystInstance (mscmp_syst_instance v0.1.0)

 • instance_type_name - the internal name of the Instance Type of the new Instance record.
 This attribute is requires unless the instance_type_id attribute is provided instead.

-• instance_state_id - the record ID of the Instance State in which to create the new Instance record.
-This value may be omitted and allowed to default based on the configured default Instance State.
-Optionally the Instance State may also be identified by the instance_state_name attribute.
+• instance_lifecycle_state_id - the record ID of the Instance Lifecycle State in which to create the new Instance record.
+This value may be omitted and allowed to default based on the configured default Instance Lifecycle State.
+Optionally the Instance Lifecycle State may also be identified by the instance_lifecycle_state_name attribute.

-• instance_state_name - the internal name of the Instance State in which to create the new Instance record.
-This value may be omitted and allowed to default based on the configured default Instance State.
-Optionally the Instance State may also be identified by the instance_state_id attribute.
+• instance_lifecycle_state_name - the internal name of the Instance Lifecycle State in which to create the new Instance record.
+This value may be omitted and allowed to default based on the configured default Instance Lifecycle State.
+Optionally the Instance Lifecycle State may also be identified by the instance_lifecycle_state_id attribute.

 • owner_id - the record ID of the Owner of the Instance.
 This attribute is required unless the owner_name attribute is provided.